The Garden Grazer

 September 29, 2023 at 7:22 pm

-Oh I'm so happy to hear this, Jennifer!
+I'm so happy to hear this, Jennifer!
 I went back and forth testing the amount of pumpkin spice to include.
-Glad it worked out for you with your oat yogurt!
+Glad it worked out for you with your oat yogurt, and thanks for this very thoughtful review!

 Reply